Yenn503/BOAZ-MCP/README.md

 - **Streamline payload generation** through natural language interactions
 - **Access 77+ specialized loaders** and evasion techniques via standardized tools
-- **Validate configurations** and analyze binaries through AI-guided workflows
+- **Validate configurations** and analyse binaries through AI-guided workflows
 - **Maintain security boundaries** with controlled, auditable access to sensitive operations

-The MCP server provides a clean abstraction layer that allows AI agents to safely interact with BOAZ's complex evasion framework while maintaining proper authorization checks and operational security controls.
+The MCP server provides a clean abstraction layer that allows AI agents to safely interact with BOAZ's complex evasion framework while maintaining proper authorisation checks and operational security controls.
 This integration represents a significant advancement in making advanced red team tools more accessible and manageable through AI-assisted workflows.

-> **WARNING**: This tool is intended for authorized security testing, research, and educational purposes only.
+> **WARNING**: This tool is intended for authorised security testing, research, and educational purposes only.
 Misuse of this tool may violate laws and regulations.
-Users are responsible for ensuring compliance with all applicable laws and obtaining proper authorization before use.
+Users are responsible for ensuring compliance with all applicable laws and obtaining the necessary authorisation before use.

 ## Key Features